confluentinc/event-streaming-patterns/docs/event-processing/idempotent-writer.md

 # Idempotent Writer
 A writer produces [Events](../event/event.md) that get written into an [Event Stream](../event-stream/event-stream.md), and under stable conditions, each event gets recorded once.
-However, in the case of an operational failure or a brief network outage, an [Event Source](../event-source/event-source.md) may try rewriting an event, resulting in two or more copies of the same event in the stream.
+However, in the case of an operational failure or a brief network outage, an [Event Source](../event-source/event-source.md) may need to retry writing.
+This may result in two (or more) copies of the same event ending up in the stream, as the first write may have actually succeeded and the client simply did not receive the response.
 This type of duplication is one of the perils of distributed systems.

 ## Problem
 How can an [Event Streaming Platform](../event-stream/event-streaming-platform.md) ensure that an Event Source does not write the same event more than once?